joe9126/sales-funnel/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project has no license.
+Feel free to download and edit the code to your preferences.

 ---